megabreit/luninfo/doc/luninfo.md

 Currently supported storage boxes:
 - DS 8000 (2107)
-- SVC (2145), with and without SDDPCM, 2147 will probably also work with minimum code adjustments, just change the number
+- SVC (2145), with and without SDDPCM, 2147 will probably also work with minimum code adjustments, just change the number in the source code
-- Hitachi (htcvspgx00mpio, only with installed ODM fileset devices.fcp.disk.Hitachi.array.mpio.rte)
+- Hitachi (htcvspgx00mpio, **only** with installed ODM fileset **devices.fcp.disk.Hitachi.array.mpio.rte**)
-- Purestorage Flasharray (puredisk, only with installed ODM fileset devices.fcp.disk.pure.flasharray.mpio.rte)
+- Purestorage Flasharray (puredisk, **only** with installed ODM fileset **devices.fcp.disk.pure.flasharray.mpio.rte**)
-- Nimble Storage (nimblevolume, only with installed ODM fileset devices.disk.NimbleStorageMPIO.rte)
+- Nimble Storage (nimblevolume, **only** with installed ODM fileset **devices.disk.NimbleStorageMPIO.rte**)

+More boxes can be added.
+Please supply information and I'll try my very best :-)

 Following types of attachments are tested (not all combinations):
 - direct attachment to physical or virtual NPIV fibrechannel adapter